Legend of the White Snake: Sequel

 Eighteen years later, during the Qingming Festival 清明節, the White and Green Snakes transform themselves into two young women called Bai Suzhen 白素貞and Xiaoqing 小青, respectively.
 They meet Xu Xian at the Broken Bridge in Hangzhou.
 Bai Suzhen uses her magic to let it rain, and Xu lends them his umbrella.
 Xu Xian and Bai Suzhen gradually fall in love and are eventually married.
 They move to Zhenjiang 鎮江, where they open a shop of Chinese herbal medicines.
 Through the help of Bai Suzhen's knowledge of natural remedies, the herbal business goes very well.

 In the meantime, the terrapin has accumulated enough powers to take human form, so he transforms into a Buddhist monk called Fahai 法海.
 Still angry with Bai Suzhen for getting ahead of him, Fahai plots to break up her relationship with Xu Xian.
 He approaches Xu Xian and tells him that during the Duanwu Festival 端午節 his wife should drink realgar wine because his wife is not human but a snake.
 Realgar wine is a traditional Chinese wine associated with Duanwu Festival to repel the evil spirit.
 Xu is doubtful but he accepts his advice.
 Bai Suzhen unsuspectingly drinks the wine and reverts to her true form as a large white snake, and Xu Xian dies of shock after seeing that his wife is not human.
 Heartbroken, Bai Suzhen and Xiaoqing travel to Mount Emei 峨眉山, where they brave danger to steal a magical herb that restores Xu Xian to life.

 After coming back to life, Xu Xian still maintains his love for Bai Suzhen despite knowing her true identity.
 Xu Xian has transformed through his death journey.

 Fahai then tries to separate them again by capturing Xu Xian and imprisoning him in Jinshan Temple 金山寺 (Golden Mountain Temple).
 Bai Suzhen and Xiaoqing fight Fahai to try and rescue Xu Xian.
 Bai Suzhen uses her powers to flood the temple and in the process, drowns many innocent people.
 [This is considered the most ancient stratum of the story, an explanation for the frequent flooding of Yellow River.]
 However, in the tale her powers are limited because she is pregnant with Xu Xian's child, and she believes she has failed to save her husband.
 However, Xu Xian manages to escape from Jinshan Temple, and reunites with his wife in Hangzhou, where Bai Suzhen gives birth to their son, Xu Mengjiao 許夢蛟.
 This name, which means “dreaming of dragon” is given because Xu dreams of Jiao/dragon when Bai is pregnant.
 Fahai then tracks them down again, defeats Bai Suzhen and imprisons her in Leifeng Pagoda 雷峰塔 (Thunder Peak Pagoda).

+Characters

+Descriptions based on Bai Niangzi Yong Zhen Leifeng Ta with variations noted: